 - Maximum course loads for fall, winter, spring, and summer remain the same.
 The maximum 19-hour course load for fall or spring can be divided between FA1 and FA2, or SP1 and SP2, which means students can take 3 courses in FA1/SP1 and 3 courses in FA2/SP2.

 - Even though term lengths are shortened, each online course will count as 3 credit hours and will have typical tuition rates.

 - The $250 internet fee is non-refundable after the first day of each semester.
-This fee is applied only once in the fall and spring, not for each fall or spring terms.
+This fee is only applied once in the Fall semester and once in the Spring semester, not for each fall or spring terms.

 - Withdraw passing/failing date will be at the end of week 4 in each term.

-A: No, language classes (Greek and Hebrew) are the only exception and will be 16 weeks in length.
+A: No, language classes (Greek and Hebrew) will be 16 weeks in length.

 Q: Do 8-week classes cost more?

 A: No, normal tuition fees apply, except for the additional non-refundable $250 internet fee paid once per semester.